sumedhekaru/Analyzing-Neighborhoods/README.md

     \end{center}

-    \hypertarget{obtain-the-latitude-longitude-address-and-miles-to-work-for-each-neighborhood}{%
-\subsection{Obtain the latitude, longitude, address, and miles to work for each neighborhood}\label{obtain-the-latitude-longitude-address-and-miles-to-work-for-each-neighborhood}}
+### Obtain the latitude, longitude, address, and miles to
+work for each
+neighborhood}\label{obtain-the-latitude-longitude-address-and-miles-to-work-for-each-neighborhood}}